Amirmtsh/employee-import/README.md

 so I implemented an event-broadcasting system so that the front end could connect to the WebSocket, listen for these events, and show proper error messages.
 Because this wasn't a real project I did not configure WebSocket otherwise I would install Laravel Reverb to handle websockets.

+If this was a real project it probably had some authorization with Laravel passport and some authority check with token abilities or permissions.
+Ideally, this would have a remote storage system like minio running on docker where the user first uploads the excel there so this does not take resources on the main service and just sends a storage service link in the import service. with the implementation of WebSockets and broadcasting, we can even use some progress bar to the user so he/she can know how much time is remaining.

+without websocket we can implement a job checking service with job uuid where the front end stores the job uuid and asks about the progress every 10 seconds for example.

 ### Installation guide

 #### Docker